 - CSS/HTML - HTML & CSS are different programming languages that are often used together to create engaging and well-designed web pages.
 You will need these programming languages if you want to work in front-end development.

-- Swift provides developers the opportunity to build iOS mobile apps easily!
+- Swift developers can build iOS mobile apps easily!
 Instead of using C#, Swift is way more straightforward.

 - Ruby is a programming language for full-stack development and it’s an excellent choice for those who are into web development or game development.